Snowbirds and Geese, Watching Their Spring Exodus Back to Reality.

 This is part of your entertainment when the Great Exodus starts.

-The rest of the world stacks up behind the Snowbirds as they exercise their personal indifference to everything but the race.
+The rest of the world stacks up behind the Snowbirds as they exercise their personal indifference to everything but their race home.

-Someone runs out of gas, or someone has a flat tire, or some other calamity occurs along the road like a drowsy driver and running off of the edge of the road.
+Someone runs out of gas, or someone has a flat tire, or some other calamity occurs along the road like a drowsy driver or someone running off of the edge of the road.

-He recovers, maybe, but stops on the side of the road to inspect his vehicle for damage and just decides it is a good time for a little snack, sitting there, on the side of the Interstate highway,
+He recovers, maybe, but stops on the side of the road to inspect his vehicle for damage and maybe decides it is a good time for a little snack while sitting there, on the side of the Interstate highway,

 You can't stop the Exodus, so you just live with it.